-"Heterochromia" by fantasio used with permission
+"Heterochromia" by fantasio (resized) used with permission

 Kit: They weren't human.
 They were monsters.